SimonMunyiri/comrades/README.md

 # Comrades Social Platform Website

-Welcome to **Social Platform**, a modern social networking website built with PHP.
+Welcome to ** Comrades Social Platform(Comrades SP)**, a modern social networking website built with PHP.
 This platform allows users to interact, share posts, connect with friends, and explore new content.
 Whether you're a developer looking to customize the code or a user interested in the platform's features, this README will help you get started.

 ---